-3. Offers by controlling shareholders
+4. Offers by controlling shareholders

-This Rule 2.4 will not normally apply to offers by controlling shareholders where the only conflict, or potential conflict, of interest arises as a result of a number of directors of the offeror being also directors of the offeree company.
+This Rule 2.4 will not normally apply to offers by controlling shareholders or a person or persons acting in concert with them where the only conflict, or potential conflict, of interest arises as a result of a number of directors of the offeror also being directors of the offeree company.